-This question is one that is asked time and time again by those in leadership, and has been answered by many authors in various ways.
-In her book, Transformative Conversations, Dr. Ada Gonzalez answers this question with a detailed answer.
-Weaving wisdom from many sources, Dr. Gonzalez makes the case for the value of engaging in effective dialogue, and gives the reader clear guidance about how they can harness the power of dialogue to ignite the level of engagement and commitment needed to accomplish their own business priorities and goals.
+This question is one that is asked time and time again by those in leadership and has been answered by many authors in various ways.
+In her book Transformative Conversations, Dr. Ada Gonzalez answers this question with a detailed answer.
+Weaving wisdom from many sources, Dr. Gonzalez makes a case for the value of engaging in effective dialogue and gives the reader clear guidance about how they can harness the power of dialogue to ignite the level of engagement and commitment needed to accomplish their own business priorities and goals.

 After reading the book, I realized that every leader—from those just starting out to those in the c-suite—would benefit from her practical wisdom and useful guidance about how to have more meaningful and deeper conversations.
 Over the course of the next two posts, I will introduce you to Dr. Ada Gonzalez and share with you our conversation about the power of true dialogue.

 Dr. Ada Gonzalez is an executive coach, facilitator, and consultant in organizational development.
 She translates theory and research findings into practice in day-to-day activities, supporting business strategy and results.
 In addition to undergraduate and graduate work at Andrews University in Michigan, she earned her Ph.D. at the Union Institute and University on Organizational Behavior, with an emphasis on leadership, dialogue, and change.
 She is currently working as an adjunct professor at the University of Delaware.

 How did your background and experience impact your thinking about how important conversation and language are?